aeris722/Taggit/README.md

-# 🏷️ Tagit
+# 🏷️ Taggit

 > Tag, organize, and remember every Reddit conversation — right inside your browser.

 ---

-## What is Tagit?
+## What is Taggit?

-Tagit is a free Chrome extension that lets you add color-coded tags and personal notes to your Reddit DM conversations.
+Taggit is a free Chrome extension that lets you add color-coded tags and personal notes to your Reddit DM conversations.
 Never forget who someone is, what you talked about, or why they matter — all without leaving Reddit.

 ---